 Setting to “yes” causes reporting (Output:Variable, Output:Meter) to be reporting during the warmup days at the start of each environment.
 (Uses logical variable ReportDuringWarmup in module DataSystemVariables).
 The Output:Diagnostics, ReportDuringWarmup; is equivalent.
 Set ReportDuringWarmup=yes

+REPORTDURINGHVACSIZINGSIMULATION: Cause SQLite reporting during HVAC Sizing Simulations

+Setting to “yes” causes output to be sent to SQLite database file during HVAC Sizing Simulations.
+(Uses Boolean variable ReportDuringHVACSizingSimulation in DataSystemVariables).
+The Output:Diagnostics, ReportDuringHVAVSizingSimulation; is equivalent.

+Set REPORTDURINGHVACSIZINGSIMULATIN=YES

 DisplayAllWarnings: turn on all extra warnings

 Setting to “yes” causes turning on the warnings: DisplayAllWarnings, DisplayExtraWarnings, DisplayUnusedSchedules, DisplayUnusedObjects.
 DisplayUnusedObjects also displays unused fluids (that is, fluids that are not directly retrieved by the simulation).
 The Output:Diagnostics, DisplayAllWarnings; is equivalent.